lowRISC/opentitan/doc/getting_started/_index.md

 In order to run the software we built in the last step, we need to have some way to emulate an OpenTitan chip.
 There are a few different options depending on your equipment and use-case.
-Follow the guide that applies to you:
+Follow the guide(s) that applies to you:
 * **Option 1 (Verilator setup, recommended for new users):** [Verilator guide]({{< relref "setup_verilator.md" >}}), or
 * Option 2 (FPGA setup): [FPGA guide]({{< relref "setup_fpga.md" >}}), or
 * Option 3 (design verification setup): [DV guide]({{< relref "setup_dv.md" >}})